Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 .. note::

-    The Kubos Linux SD images are created for a 4GB SD card.
+    The CubeOS Linux SD images are created for a 4GB SD card.
 The image can be applied to a larger SD card, but the resulting system will still only have 4GB of space available to it.

 2. Install `Etcher <https://www.balena.io/etcher/>`__.
-Other software to flash SD cards does exist, but Etcher is the Kubos software of choice.
+Other software to flash SD cards does exist, but Etcher is the CubeOS software of choice.

-3. Obtain a Kubos Linux image
+3. Obtain a CubeOS Linux image

 Flash the SD Card